One Direction Reacts to Liam Payne’s Death: Statement

 He added, “It’s been a while since me and Niall have spoken.
 We’ve got a lot to talk about and I would like to square up a couple things with the boy.
 No bad vibes or nothing like that but we just need to talk.”

 Tragically, days later, on October 16, 2024, Liam died after falling from the third floor of his hotel room in Argentina, according to multiple outlets.
-Prior to his death, police received a call about an “aggressive man who could be under the effects of drugs and alcohol.”
+Prior to his death, police received a call about an “aggressive man who could be under the effects of drugs and alcohol,” per Reuters.

 Liam leaves behind his family and his son, Bear.
 Along with his former bandmates, these five men made a lasting impact on fans worldwide, many of whom grew up with them.